tcsullivan/gamedev/README.md

 gamedev
 =======

 gamedev was started as a high school project between drumsetmonkey and tcsullivan, written in C++ and using SDL2/OpenGL.
 The goal of this project was to have a completed commercial-grade video game available for Linux and Windows users; the plan was to profit off the game once it and the engine were finished.
 Through the first year and a half of development we quickly learned that the game's engine would need the most focus, as we were starting from complete scratch.
-Due to this, there is no playable, plot-based game.
+Due to this, there is no playable, plot-based game (yet?).

 However, the engine is still growing.
 Development has now slowed to a crawl with the start of our college lives, but changes will still be made every now and then.
-Maybe a true video game will eventually come out of this, but the engine will most likely always remain open source.
+Maybe a true video game will eventually come out of this, but the engine will always remain open source.

 Build Requirements
 ------------------

 The 'gamedev' project can be built on both Linux-based and Windows operating systems.
-The game has been verified (at some point) to work on Debian, Arch Linux, FreeBSD, and Windows 7 through 10.
+The game has been verified (at some point) to work on Debian, Arch Linux, FreeBSD, and Windows 7/10.
 The following programs and libraries are required to build 'gamedev':

 * make
 * g++
-* SDL2, including SDL2_image and SDL2_mixer
+* SDL2, SDL2_image, and SDL2_mixer
 * FreeType 2
 * GLEW
 * giflib